yesquines/terraform-aws/README.md

 ## Project AWS

-Project to automate the EC2 instance creation under ALB (Application Load Balancer) and configuration a Autoscaling Group.
+Project to automate the EC2 instance creation under ALB (Application Load Balancer) and to configure a Autoscaling Group.

 * **Resources Provided**
   - **Role**: IAM Role with S3 Access used as instance profile
   - **Network**:
     - A VPC with two publics subnets and two private subnets
-    - A Security Group to allow ingress request on port 80 and all egress reqest
+    - A Security Group to allow ingress request on port 80 and all egress request
-  - **EC2**: Debian instance using a private subnet and provided apache2 by cloud init script.
+  - **EC2**: Debian instance using a private subnet and providing apache2 by cloud init script.
-  - **Loadbalancer**: Provided a ALB and attached the EC2 Instance.
+  - **Loadbalancer**: Provides a ALB and attaches the EC2 Instance.
   - **Autoscaling**:
-    - Create a launch configuration equal the EC2 Configuration
+    - Creates a launch configuration equal to the EC2 Configuration
-    - Configuration the autoscaling group with minimum size of 1 and maximum size of 3 and attached on ALB
+    - Configures the autoscaling group with minimum size of 1 and maximum size of 3 and attached to ALB
-    - Configuration the life cycle policy with the follow metrics:
+    - Configures the life cycle policy with the following metrics:
       - Scale Up: CPU > 80%
       - Scale Down: CPU < 60%

 ### Execution

-To execute this project and provide the resources is recommended follow the steps below:
+To execute this project and provide the resources it is recommended to follow the steps below:

 * Create the environment